Homemaking 101-Daily Cleaning Checklist

 Instead of being upset that the kids make messes.
 All.
 Day.
 Long.
 I am thankful I have these little ones.

 Instead of being frustrated about having to cook AGAIN, I am thankful we have food to fill our bellies.

 How do we tackle the cleaning of a home?
 Do we dust Tuesday and clean bathrooms everyday or was it dust everyday and clean bathrooms on Tuesdays?
 There are so many “systems” out there that it can make your head spin.
 We end up letting the “should” list run our homes instead of us running our homes.
 Doing what others think we “should” can be exhausting.

 I have failed miserably at following someone else’s plan, even though I love having a clean home.
 I was letting the system work me instead of the other way around.
-So I stopped, not the keeping of my home, but following others plans.
+So I stopped, not the keeping of my home, but trying to follow their plan.

 Every family’s life and home are different.
 What works for some doesn’t work for others.

-I’ll be honest with you, my home is not in perfect order all the time.
+My home is not in perfect order all the time.
 In fact, it’s rarely all in order all at the same time.
-Stop by unexpectedly and there will probably be dishes in the sink, grubby floors, toothpaste in the sink and fingerprint covered windows.
+Stop by unexpectedly and there will probably be dishes in the sink, floors that need washing, clean laundry sitting on the couch, toothpaste in the sink and fingerprint covered windows.

 Before having children, I would clean my house every Friday and it would mostly stay that way until the following Friday.